fetchai/genesis-fetchhub/fetchhub-cudos-test-4/7-software-upgrade-v0.14.0.md

 ## Upgrade procedure

-When blockchain reaches the target upgrade block height `14603003`, all nodes will halt - it is **\*expected\*** to have an error logged by the node, similar to:
+When blockchain reaches the target upgrade block height `18885253`, all nodes will halt - it is **\*expected\*** to have an error logged by the node, similar to:
 ```
-1:16PM ERR UPGRADE "v0.14.0" NEEDED at height: XXX: CUDOS mainnet migration v0.14.0 (upgrade-info)
+1:16PM ERR UPGRADE "v0.14.0" NEEDED at height: 18885253: CUDOS mainnet migration v0.14.0 (upgrade-info)
-1:16PM ERR CONSENSUS FAILURE!!! err="UPGRADE \"v0.14.0\" NEEDED at height: 14603003"
+1:16PM ERR CONSENSUS FAILURE!!! err="UPGRADE \"v0.14.0\" NEEDED at height: 18885253"
 ```

 Once this happens, node operators can proceed with installation of the new `v0.14.0-rc14` version of the `fetchd` executable.